artie-labs/transfer/README.md

 </div>

 ### Pre-requisites
-As you can see from the architecture above , Transfer sits behind Kafka and expects CDC messages to be in a particular format.
+As you can see from the architecture above, Transfer sits behind Kafka and expects CDC messages to be in a particular format.
 Please see the currently supported section on what sources and destinations are supported.

 Kafka topic per table.
-Partition key must be the primary key for the row.
+The partition key must be the primary key for the row.
 CDC connector (refer to supported section on supported connectors) Supported OLTP & OLAP